 As we would hope, life expectancy tends to skew towards the older side.
 The Q-Q plot shows some slight deviations from normality towards the edges, but after trying various transformations, the deviations from normality that are evident in the distribution did not seem severe enough to warrant a transformation and we proceeded using the original data.

 Next, we began looking at correlation to narrow down our variable list before examining specific relationships (Figure 3).
-Based on a cut-off of > 0.9 for correlation, we removed the variable in each correlation pair that had the higher number of NA values (Figure 4).
+Based on a cut-off of ≥ 0.9 for correlation, we removed the variable in each correlation pair that had the higher number of NA values (Figure 4).
 We then proceeded to look at what happens when we also remove population, since it has minimal correlation to life_expectancy (Figure 5).
-In the end, we made the decision to remove under_five_deaths, gdp, thinness_1_19_years, and population due to lack of correlation to the response variable or collinearity.
+In the end, we made the decision to remove under_five_deaths, gdp, thinness_1_19_years, and population due to lack of correlation to the response variable or multicollinearity.

 Our next task was to address the missing values in the data set (Figure 6).
-We then limited the scope of our analysis to not include those countries where life expectancy was missing (Figure 7).
+We limited the scope of our analysis to not include the countries where life expectancy was missing (Figure 7).
 In doing that, we excluded the following countries from our scope: Cook Islands, Dominica, Marshall Islands, Monaco, Nauru, Niue, Palau, Saint Kitts and Nevis, San Marino, and Tuvalu.

 Hepatitis B was now our variable with the most missing values.
 In looking at the relationship between Hepatitis B and Life Expectancy (Figure 8), our options with regards to the missing values were to drop them, impute them, or fill them in with 0’s.
 We chose different approaches based on each model.